Correcting inferences for volunteer-collected data with geospatial sampling bias: Results

 Table \ref{tab:results} shows the results of several models predicting sky brightness for each 5x5 km area in the state of Pennsylvania, using the Globe at Night data as input data, and varying inclusion of geospatial covariates.
-The mean model takes the mean of sky brightness.
+The mean model takes the mean of sky brightness, and serves as a baseline model against which to compare our other models.

-Figure \ref{fig:predict} shows the estimates of the most complete regression model, model 8, where both the land-use variables and motorway proximity from OSM were included as in a universal kriging model.